Updated: May 24, 2023

 The corporate world is a social environment, and whether you like it or not, you will need to learn how to deal with different characters and find a way to work with them effectively.

-The people skills I learned in those years has definitely helped me in facing the diverse personalities of clients, suppliers, and peers that I meet and work with regularly.
+The people skills I learned in those years have definitely helped me in facing the diverse personalities of clients, suppliers, and peers that I meet and work with regularly.

 4. Cash is king.

 “Cash is king” is a cliche in the business world.
 It refers to the importance of cash flow, and to survive, you need to keep the profits high and the expenses low.

 Occasionally, our boss would ask us to share ideas we may have for the company.
 And in those moments, I understood that what he was really asking from us are suggestions on how the company can make or save more money.

 Today, I’ve become more aware of the things I do and avoid wasting time on doing mundane stuff.
 If it will not help me make or save money, then it’s not worth spending my “working time.”